1. Test in sandbox first

 not_found | 404 | No matching record in your account. | Don’t retry on a different key - 404 is account-scoped. |

-rate_limited | 429 | 600/min cap exceeded. | Wait details.retry_after_seconds, retry. |
+rate_limited | 429 | 600/min cap exceeded, or live synchronous import capacity is busy. | Wait details.retry_after_seconds, retry.
+For bulk imports, use /domains/import/jobs. |

-order_shape_conflict | 400 | POST /orders body mixed bundle_id with google_licenses / microsoft_licenses. | Pick one — bundle OR custom licenses. |
+order_shape_conflict | 400 | POST /orders body mixed bundle_id with custom license/density fields. | Pick one - bundle OR custom sizing. |

-domain_count_mismatch | 400 | Submitted domain count doesn’t match the order plan. | Send microsoft_licenses + ceil(google_licenses / 2) domains. |
+domain_count_mismatch | 400 | Submitted domain count doesn’t match the order plan. | Match the resolved bundle plan, or your custom license/density fields. |

 domain_already_in_active_order | 400 | One or more domains are on another in-progress order or one scheduled to cancel. | Cancel the other order or pick different domains. |